 You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For more information on making a complaint about your medical care,
+For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Complaints About Medical Care - Contact Information CALL 855-442-9900 Calls to this number are free.
 October 1 to March 31: Weekdays 7:00 a.m. to 8:00 p.m., Saturday and Sunday 8:00 a.m. to 8:00 p.m.
 April 1 to September 30: Weekdays 7:00 a.m. to 8:00 p.m., Saturday 9:00 a.m. to 2:00 p.m., closed Sunday.
 Outside of these hours of operation, please leave a message and your call will be returned within one business day. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 See above for days and hours of operation.
-FAX 801-442-0762 WRITE SelectHealth Medicare Attn: Appeals and Grievances PO Box 30196 Salt Lake City, UT 84130 MEDICARE WEBSITE You can submit a complaint about SelectHealth Medicare Essential directly to Medicare.
+FAX 801-442-0762 WRITE SelectHealth Medicare Attn: Appeals and Grievances PO Box 30196 Salt Lake City, UT 84130 MEDICARE WEBSITE You can submit a complaint about SelectHealth Medicare Classic directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .